Roof snow removal

 - On window frames;

-- Any other noise of cracking or signs of breakage in the wood.
+- Any other cracking noise or signs of wood breakage.

-In addition, if doors or windows become difficult or impossible to open or close, it may be time to consider snow removal from your roof.
+In addition, if doors or windows become difficult or impossible to open or close, it may be time to consider roof snow removal.

-During winter and early spring, damage due to water infiltration is very often caused by ice walls that have formed on the roof.
-Depending on the slope of your roof, it is possible that a very small amount of ice can significantly damage your roof.
+During winter and early spring, water infiltration damage is very often caused by ice dams that have formed on the roof.
+Depending on the slope of your roof, it is possible that even a small amount of ice could damage your roof.

 Why is ice forming on the roof?

-Much of the ice walls that form on roofs result from excessive heat loss or poor roof ventilation.
+Much of the ice dams that form on roofs result from excessive heat loss or poor roof ventilation.
 When hot air gets trapped in the attic, it causes the snow to melt on the upper level of the roof.
-The snow then freezes again when it reaches the lower part of the roof, the cornice, which is not linked to any heat source.
-When a significant amount of ice forms, this prevents water from flowing off the roof, causing a pond of water on the roof.
-Water that is trapped by the ice dam then seeps into the roof system (through the shingle sheets or through the normal holes where the screws and nails are located).
+The melted snow then freezes again when it reaches the lower part of the roof, the eave, which is not linked to any heat source.
+When a significant amount of ice forms in this area, it prevents water from draining off, causing water to pool on the roof.
+Water that is trapped by the ice dam eventually seeps into the roof system (through the shingle sheets or through the normal holes where the screws and nails are located).

-It is usually easy to know if a water infiltration is the result of ice accumulation on the roof by observing the location of the water leak.
-Ice walls very often form along the outside walls.
-This is where the resulting leaks usually occur.
-In the event of water infiltration, it is more often than not seen near windows, doors or fixtures.
+It is usually easy to know if a water infiltration is the result of ice damming on the roof by observing the location of the water leak.
+Ice dams very often form along the outside walls and this is where the resulting leaks usually occur.
+In the event of water infiltration, it is often seen near windows, doors or fixtures.
 Indeed, in these areas, the vapour barriers are usually cut off during the construction of the house.

 How does ice damage a roof?

-Ice walls can damage your roof system in two ways.
+Ice dams can damage your roof system in two ways.
 First, the ice can spread and make its way under the shingle.
 The force of the expanding ice can cause the shingle to bend, lose its granules or simply tear it apart.
-Secondly, the damage is often the result of clumsy attempts to de-ice the roof.
-By calling on an expert, it is possible to overcome this last problem.
+Secondly, improper attempts to de-ice the roof can result in un-intended damage.
+By calling on an expert, it is possible to avoid this from happening.

 How to get rid of ice on a roof?